vcuspinera/Banxico_SIE_API_guide/README.md

-# Guide to use SIE API
+# Guide and tips to use SIE API

 Banco de Mexico has developed an API for developers, analysts and researchers for automatically retrieve the databases from the SIE.
 In this repository I share tips to use R tools to use this useful API.